apache/airavata/docs/tutorial/gateways2019_tutorial.md

 Go to [http://localhost:8000](http://localhost:8000), click on **Login in**, enter your username and password.
 On the dashboard you should see the your experiments listed on the right hand side.

-After confirming you can log in, go ahead and shutdown the local Django server for now by typing `Control-C` in the console.

 ### Setup the custom output viewer package